gundermanc/tools/README.md

 - vspatch [instance]: Selects an instance of VS as the target application for patching.

 ## ChangeLog
-- 3/23/2019 - Fix revert when patch is run multiple times.
+- 3/23/2019 - Fix revert when patch is run multiple times and add navigation aliases.
 - 3/20/2019 - Wait for VS config tasks to complete and store scratch outside of install directory.
 - 3/19/2019 - Added patching aliases.
 - 3/18/2019 - Added many tools and README.